2016 Oakland Raiders season

-The 2016 Oakland Raiders season was the 57th overall of the Oakland Raiders franchise, the franchise's 47th season in the National Football League, their 22nd season since their return to Oakland, and the second under head coach Jack Del Rio.
+The 2016 season was the Oakland Raiders' 47th in the National Football League (NFL), their 57th overall, their 22nd since their return to Oakland, and their second under head coach Jack Del Rio.
 The Raiders improved on a 7–9 campaign in 2015 and finished with a winning record for the first time since 2002, finishing the regular season with a 12–4 record.

 The Raiders, with their Week 15 win over the San Diego Chargers, clinched a playoff berth for the first time since 2002, ending their 14-year playoff drought.
 The Raiders finished the season tied with the Kansas City Chiefs for the AFC West division title, but lost the tiebreaker due to a head-to-head sweep.

 In a Week 16 game against the Indianapolis Colts, Raiders quarterback Derek Carr sustained a broken fibula while being sacked by Trent Cole and missed the remainder of the season including the Raiders sole postseason game.
 Backup quarterback Matt McGloin started the final game of the season for Carr, but he had a shoulder injury during the game forcing rookie Connor Cook to play.
 Cook started the Wild Card playoff game against the Houston Texans, making him the first rookie in the Super Bowl era to make his very first NFL start in a playoff game.
-The Raiders were unable to win their first playoff game since 2002, falling to the Houston Texans 14–27 in a game where Cook threw one touchdown and three interceptions and the Raiders struggling on offense.
+The Raiders were unable to win their first playoff game since 2002, falling to the Houston Texans 27–14 in a game where Cook threw one touchdown and three interceptions and the Raiders struggling on offense, which was the first time since 1991 when they were in Los Angeles that the Raiders went one-and-done.

 On January 10, 2017, three days after the loss to the Texans, offensive coordinator Bill Musgrave's contract was not renewed.

 Linebacker Khalil Mack was awarded Associated Press NFL Defensive Player of the Year Award at seasons end.

 With the Raiders missing the playoffs following their season finale on December 29, 2019, this was the final time the Oakland-based Raiders qualified for the playoffs as they relocated to Las Vegas, Nevada starting in the 2020 NFL season.
-The Raiders would not make the playoffs again until the 2021 season when they lost to the Cincinnati Bengals in the AFC Wild Card Game, 19–26.
-This was the only season from 2003 to 2020 where the Raiders finished with a winning record, and the final season that the Raiders finished with a winning record in their second stint in Oakland.
+The Raiders would not make the playoffs again until the 2021 season when they lost to the Cincinnati Bengals in the AFC Wild Card Game, 26–19.
+This was the Raiders' only winning season from 2003 to 2020, as well as their last winning season during their Oakland-based days.